LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Introduction

 \end{itemize}

-In this paper, we propose \textbf{LUT-LLM} \footnote{In this paper, ``LUT'' in ``LUT-LLM'' and the architecture diagram refers to a general lookup table, whereas elsewhere it denotes the LUT in FPGA fabric.}, the first FPGA accelerator for 1B+ language models with memory-based computations.
-LUT-LLM replaces the computations in linear layers with table lookups that store pre-computed dot product results.
-To enable efficient table construction, we apply \textbf{vector quantization} \cite{gray1984vector}, where multiple values in matrices are quantized into low-bit indices.
-To resolve \textbf{C1}, we first develop a performance model for model inference with memory-based computation and vector quantization to understand the scaling (Section \ref{sec:performance_model}).
-We innovatively show that vector quantizing both weights and activations with pre-computed 2D lookup tables is feasible and achieves the best performance.
-From this foundation, we design the LUT-LLM accelerator with the following three features that resolves \textbf{C2} (Section \ref{sec:arch}):
+In this paper, we propose \textbf{LUT-LLM}, the first FPGA accelerator targeting 1B+ parameter LLMs using \textit{memory-based computation}.
+LUT-LLM replaces conventional linear layers with table lookups over pre-computed dot-product results.
+To enable efficient table construction, we adopt \textbf{vector quantization}~\cite{gray1984vector}, which maps multiple values to low-bit indices.
+This design \textbf{reduces the number of operations} and \textbf{shortens per-operation latency}, enabling competitive performance compared to GPUs that often underutilize available memory bandwidth~\cite{zeng2024flightllm}.
+To address \textbf{C1}, we develop a performance model for LLM inference with memory-based computation and vector quantization to understand the scaling (Section~\ref{sec:performance_model}).
+We innovatively show that vector quantizing both weights and activations achieves the best performance while maintaining comparable accuracy.
+From this foundation, we design the LUT-LLM accelerator with three features that resolve \textbf{C2} (Section \ref{sec:arch}):

 \begin{itemize}[wide=0pt] \item \textbf{Bandwidth-aware parallel centroid search:} LUT-LLM finds the closest centroid of every input vector to access the corresponding entry in the lookup tables.
-Unlike a naive single pipeline \cite{li2025lut} or a complete binary reduction tree architecture, LUT-LLM employs a hybrid design with multiple parallel pipelines and a smaller reduction tree.
-The parallelization size and pipeline depth are co-designed with the memory bandwidth to ensure the maximum throughput of the compute engine by fully hiding the centroid search latency.
+Unlike a naive single pipeline \cite{li2025lut} or a complete binary reduction tree architecture, LUT-LLM employs a hybrid architecture with multiple parallel pipelines and a smaller reduction tree.
+The parallelization size and pipeline depth are co-designed with the memory bandwidth to maximize throughput while hiding search latency.

 \item \textbf{Efficient 2D table lookup based prefix-sum:} To support vector quantization of both activations and weights, we construct 2D lookup tables, where one dimension corresponds to activation centroid indices and the other to weight centroid indices.
 During inference, the tables are loaded to on-chip memory in parallel with the centroid search, and the corresponding table entries are dynamically retrieved and expanded online, along with SIMD accumulation.